 In terms of tooth reduction these crowns need minimal tooth reduction and are less damaging to the tooth as less tooth tissue is removed for their construction.
 All Zirconium crowns are ideal for situations where gold crowns historically have been the best option.

 Gold Crowns – These crowns are the strongest crowns available but are poor from an aesthetic point of view.
-They are usually used for back teeth especially in people who suffer from grinding and clenching habits.
+They are usually used for back teeth especially in people who suffer from teeth grinding and clenching habits.

 Gold crowns can be made very thin and as such need minimal tooth reduction and are less destructive of tooth tissue compared to metal ceramic and all ceramic crowns.

 Dental crown longevity depends on how well they are maintained.
-With good maintenance crowns can last around 7-15 years.
+With regular maintenance crowns can last around 7-15 years.